Children’s Dentistry – Acworth, GA

 Holistic Care for Precious Young Smiles

 There are few things as precious and heartwarming as a child’s smile, and that sweet little gesture is all the more endearing if it is healthy.
-That is why Dr. John Hamel and our team are committed to serving as a top-quality children’s dentist in Acworth.
+That is why our doctors and team are committed to serving as top-quality children’s dentists in Acworth.
 Our positive attitude, gentle touch, and high-quality holistic treatments will establish a foundation of oral health for your child that will help them to enjoy a lifetime of strong, healthy smiles.

 Your Child’s First Appointment

 Children should have their first appointment with a kids’ dentist around the time their first tooth erupts, or before they reach one year of age.
 At this visit, we’ll examine your baby’s tooth (or teeth) and check to make sure that their oral structures are developing properly.
 We’ll also answer any questions you may have about teething, thumb sucking, and how to brush and floss your child’s teeth at home.
 You are welcome to hold your child on your lap during their appointment to help ease any anxiety they might feel.

 After your child’s first appointment, you should bring them back to us once every six months or so for a cleaning and checkup.
 We’ll look for any signs of developing oral health problems, thoroughly clean the teeth, and provide your little one with age-appropriate education on the importance of oral health.
 If we notice any causes for concern, we’ll design a treatment plan to get your child’s smile back on track.

 We may also recommend additional preventive services.
 For example, dental sealants are an excellent way to reduce the risk of cavities on molars and premolars.
 The sealant process is fast, painless, and noninvasive.
 A sealant places a barrier between a tooth and food particles that might otherwise get stuck in its grooves.
 Sealants can thus provide years of protection against decay.